lamb-chen/website/posts/new-bloggings.md

 ### 5: Adding pages and styling
 No use for a navbar if there aren't any pages to navigate to!
 Lots of adjusting and styling of the different components.
 Colour picking could be a full time job.

+### 6: Fun features
+Found this Spotify Status Markdown Widget from a [stack overflow post](https://github.com/kittinan/spotify-github-profile?tab=readme-ov-file).
+Can be found directy [here](https://github.com/kittinan/spotify-github-profile).
+Added it to my [about](/app/about/) page!